geshan/geshan.github.com/posts/2025-12-15-gemini-live-audio.md

 At any point in the interview, you can say `switch to reviewer mode` then ask for feedback about your answers.

 Then again, tell it to `switch to interviewer mode`, and it will continue the questions.
 You can also ask for feedback at the end, but for that, you will need to increase the `session context size` setting in the right sidebar.
 You can see this in action in the video below.

 ### Demo video

-Below is a 7 minute demo video of the whole process for your reference:
+Below is a 7-minute demo video of the whole process for your reference:

 {% youtube "valxA5kk0oM" %}

-## Other inteview ideas
+## Other interview ideas

 You can also use Gemini Live with the screen share feature to do a system design interview.
-You will need to tweak the prompt to be a system design interviewer and do a system design interview for a URL shortner.
+You will need to tweak the prompt to be a system design interviewer and do a system design interview for a URL shortener.
 Be ready to draw some boxes and arrows :).

 ## Conclusion

-In this post you saw the powerful combination of Gemini Live, native audio, and a detailed prompt offers a groundbreaking way to practice technical interviews.
+In this post, you saw the powerful combination of Gemini Live, native audio, and a detailed prompt offers a groundbreaking way to practice technical interviews.
 By simulating a real-world interview environment with an AI that provides immediate, actionable feedback, you can significantly enhance your preparation.

 This approach not only sharpens your technical knowledge but also builds confidence and clarity in your delivery and the real interview scenario.
 Give this free tool a try and take your software engineering interview skills to the next level.
 Keep learning and experimenting!